arivette/MAT301/ps4.md

 1. Create three tables: Customers, Orders, and OrderItems.

 2. Why do we need an OrderItems table?

+    Because people can order more than one item at a time.

 3. Create linked tables in MS Access.